Your Performance Machine Shop!

 Welcome to the Automotive Machine web page!
 We're a family owned and operated PRECISION-HIGH PERFORMANCE machine shop that is located in Fraser, Michigan-a suburb of Detroit, MI.

-We have been in this location since 1994 on the corner of Garfield and Utica Roads.
+We have been in business since 1994.
 Employing four full-time machinists, we can meet and exceed your performance demands.
-All brands-GM/Mopar/Ford are accepted, as well as any displacement engine you may have.
+All brands-GM/Mopar/Ford/AMC are accepted, as well as any displacement engine you may have.
 We have shipped parts to all corners of the United States of America.

 We provide all your high performance automotive machining for your vehicle.
 From high performance street build-ups to Sprint cars.
 We have a number of flat track racers and drag racers as our customers too.
 You have seen our name mentioned in HotRod, Mopar Muscle, and Mopar Collectors Guide magazines!
 We can handle your job!